Teamwork creates historic preservation opportunity

 Click here to sign up for automatic email alerts regarding the Salem Railroad Baggage Depot.

-The 1889 Baggage Depot at the Salem railroad station is one of the last 19th century railroad depots in Oregon.
+The baggage building is one of the last 19th century railroad facilities in Oregon.
 Salvaged from a fire in 1917 that burned Salem’s second railroad station, it became a stand-alone freight handling facility in 1918, and served its purpose well until roughly the last 20 years when it became obsolete and has sat vacant.
 The building sits next to the 1918 Beaux Arts Station, listed in the National Register of Historic Places.

 Let us know your thoughts about restoring the historic baggage depot!
 Contact Jean Palmateer in ODOT Public Transit: